 The 2021 Influenza Immunisation Programme will commence on 14 April 2021.

 See Wellplace's immunisation and outbreak resource page for information and images you can use to encourage your people to get immunised against a range of diseases, including the flu.

 Also see our Fight the Flu resources, including an image you can use for electronic communications, a downloadable poster, and two flu prevention articles you can use in your workplace communications - one for workplaces with outdoor workers, and another for indoor workers.

 NZ Immunisation Week

-However, you may wish to use the time to further encourage your people to get their flu shots, and check that their children are up to date with their vaccination schedule.
+Prior to the COVID-19 crisis, NZ Immunisation Week was traditionally held in the first week of May.
+You may still wish to use the time to further encourage your people to get their flu shots, and check that their children are up to date with their vaccination schedule.

 General immunisation information can be found on the HPA's immunisation page, including messages promoting on-time immunisation for babies and young children.

 If you have pregnant women at work, consider promoting the immunisations available to them - particularly the flu vaccine before the winter peak.

 Pregnant women who immunise themselves against whooping cough and the flu can help protect their baby by passing their immunity onto their baby.
 These vaccines are free and proven to be safe.